The Ghost (Agents of S.H.I.E.L.D.): Reception

 Terri Schwartz of IGN scored the premiere 8 out of 10, indicating a "great" episode, and praising the introduction of Ghost Rider and subsequent darker tone which "will eventually allow [the series] to sit more comfortably beside its corporate cousins over on Netflix".
 Schwartz was positive about the smaller cast compared to the previous season, which meant that the episode "doesn't feel as overstuffed as it would have", and of Coulson not finding Johnson and asking her to return to S.H.I.E.L.D. straight away after the newly established status quo.
 Schwartz did feel that there were some "growing pains" with the transition to more mature material, particularly criticizing the "sexy" opening of the episode with Johnson because "S.H.I.E.L.D. has already done a great job establishing Daisy as a sexy character without needing to depict it in this unsubtle way.
 Hopefully the inclusion of more overt sexuality in the show feels a bit more organic to the show as it continues".

 The A.V.
 Club's Alex McCown-Levy graded the episode a "B", calling it "a standard first episode back, in that it once again does a lot of table-setting, and not always in the most compelling manner".
 Levy felt that Ghost Rider's introduction was handled well for non-comic fans discovering the character with the show, but that the new positions of the series' main characters were more interesting and should have been focused on more.
-Kevin Fitzpatrick of Screen Crush said, "I'm nervous for Season 4 overall, especially if said reinvention doesn't goose the ratings like Marvel and ABC hope, but 'The Ghost' is reason enough for some casual optimism."
-He was positive about the new similarities to the darker series Daredevil, but felt that the series "doesn’t have the firmest handle" on Ghost Rider, either "who Reyes himself is in relation to his murderous alter-ego", or in the blend of practical and digital effects—"the finished product isn't seamless just yet".
+Kevin Fitzpatrick of ScreenCrush said, "I'm nervous for Season 4 overall, especially if said reinvention doesn't goose the ratings like Marvel and ABC hope, but "The Ghost" is reason enough for some casual optimism."
+He was positive about the new similarities to the darker series Daredevil, but felt that the series "doesn't have the firmest handle" on Ghost Rider, either "who Reyes himself is in relation to his murderous alter-ego", or in the blend of practical and digital effects—"the finished product isn't seamless just yet".
 He said, "The junkyard battle with Daisy [and Ghost Rider] was an understandable highlight", and praised the episode's smaller character moments like "the moment of Daisy feeling as though she deserves to lose her life in battle, only for the Rider to silently disagree."
 Rob Leane at Den of Geek compared the series' new status quo to Red Dwarf VIII and called it and many of the season's storylines being set up as "pretty strong", but "nothing grabbed [his] attention" like the introduction of Ghost Rider, which Leane felt was "a complete slam-dunk".
 He praised the effects for Ghost Rider and his car, and Luna's performance.